mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 This works but it visually breaks the JSX visual flow - the code doesn't resemble HTML anymore.

-For React, TypeScript supports a very convenient syntax in the form of a *fragment*, which is an empty JSX element.
+Starting from version 4.0.0, TypeScript supports a very convenient syntax in the form of a *fragment*, which is an empty JSX element.
 A fragment starts with `<>` and ends with `</>`.
 This syntax is very intuitive and is widely used with React.
-For example, in React, the following code works:
+For example, the following code works:

 ```tsx
 mim.mount( <>